jovibor/HexCtrl/README.md

 ```

 ### [](#)HEXNOTIFYSTRUCT
-This struct is used in notification purposes, to notify parent window about **HexControl**'s states.
+This struct is used in notification purposes, to notify parent window about **HexCtrl**'s states.
 ```cpp
 struct HEXNOTIFYSTRUCT
 {